denisbredikhin/Nuance/README.md

 - Suggests package updates to resolve known vulnerabilities.
 - Analyzes both direct and transitive dependencies.

+## How is Nuance better than `dotnet list package --vulnerable`?

+While `dotnet list package --vulnerable` provides a list of vulnerable dependencies, **Nuance** offers several key advantages:

+1. **Consolidated Dependency Analysis:**
+   - `dotnet list package --vulnerable` generates reports separately for each project in a solution.
+This can lead to a lot of redundant information if multiple projects share dependencies, making it harder to analyze the real impact.
+   - **Nuance** consolidates dependencies across all projects, reducing noise and making it easier to see which vulnerabilities actually need attention.

+2. **Actionable Recommendations:**
+   - `dotnet list package --vulnerable` can list either only direct dependencies or a combined list of direct and transitive dependencies.
+However, it does not provide guidance on what to do next.
+   - **Nuance** analyzes vulnerabilities at every dependency level:
+     - If there are known fixes available, it suggests the correct versions to update to.
+     - If no fixes are available, it advises which upstream dependency maintainers should be contacted to request an update, helping developers take the necessary steps to resolve security issues proactively.

 ## Requirements

 - .NET 8 projects (other versions are not currently supported).